List of regular polytopes: Stars

-Star polygons that can only exist as spherical tilings, similarly to the monogon and digon, may exist (for example: {3/2}, {5/3}, {5/4}, {7/4}, {9/5}), however these do not appear to have been studied in detail.
+Star polygons that can only exist as spherical tilings, similarly to the monogon and digon, may exist (for example: {3/2}, {5/3}, {5/4}, {7/4}, {9/5}), however these have not been studied in detail.

 There also exist failed star polygons, such as the piangle, which do not cover the surface of a circle finitely many times.

 Skew polygons

-In 3-dimensional space, a regular skew polygon is called an antiprismatic polygon, with the vertex arrangement of an antiprism, and a subset of edges, zig-zagging between top and bottom polygons.
+In addition to the planar regular polygons there are infinitely many regular skew polygons.
+Skew polygons can be created via the blending operation.

+The blend of two polygons P and Q, written P#Q, can be constructed as follows: